 The City of Lake Worth's Conservation Plan addresses several measures in reducing water loss and improving the efficiency in the use of water.
-In the water loss audit submitted to the Texas Water Development Board for the time period of January through December 2018, the system lost an estimated 5.05% of water from the 260,269,706 gallons of water produced/purchased.
-Leaks, line breaks, unmetered fire protection, hydrant flushing for health and safety purposes, unauthorized consumption, data discrepancies, and other factors all contribute to water loss.
-The city will continue to audit its water supply and implement water conservation controls to minimize system loss.
+In the water loss audit submitted to the Texas Water Development Board for the time period of January through December 2020, the system lost an estimated 6.57% of water from the 268,954,082 gallons of water produced/purchased.
+Leaks, line breaks, un-metered fire protection, hydrant flushing for health and safety purposes, unauthorized consumption, data discrepancies, and other factors all contribute to water loss.
+The city will continue to audit its water supply.

-SW From Fort Worth CC Form TX2200012 City of Fort Worth
+SW From Fort Worth CC Form TX22000012 City of Fort Worth